 Endothelial dysfunction is an important cause of kidney injury.
 Both NO and PAI-1 can be used to evaluate changes in endothelial function.
 The former is a protective and powerful vasodilating substance and an important indicator of endothelial progenitor cell function, while the latter is tissue in plasma, an important biological inhibitor of type plasminogen activator.
 Elevated concentrations of PAI-1 are closely related to hyperglycemia-related endothelial dysfunction and accelerated atherosclerosis[17].
-H2S are formed in many mammals and have Physiological regulation is generally formed by cysteine under the catalysis of cystathionine-b-synthetase and cystathionine-1-lyase, which is produced by H2S in pancreatic tissue and islet β cells And its synthetase expression[18].
+H2S are formed in many mammals and have Physiological regulation that is generally formed by cysteine under the catalysis of cystathionine-b-synthetase and cystathionine-1-lyase, which is produced by H2S in pancreatic tissue and islet β cells And its synthetase expression[18].
 In this study, serum endogenous H2S and endothelial cell microparticles in the ligliptin-treated and gliquidone-treated groups were lower than those before treatment.
 In addition, serum endogenous H2S and endothelial cell microparticles in the ligliptin treatment group were significantly lower than those in the gliquidone treatment group.
 The FMD, PAI-1, and NO in both groups were improved after treatment; the FMD and NO were significantly higher in the ligliptin treatment group after treatment, suggesting that ligliptin is superior to gliquidone in improving endothelial cell damage in patients with diabetes mellitus and kidney injury.
 This is mainly because ligliptin can increase the concentration of glucagon-like peptide-1, by increasing adiponectin and reducing the concentration of nitric oxide synthase inhibitor L-dimethylarginine, the level of nitric oxide can be increased, and at the same time, it can be related to the resistance to peroxynitrite and autophagy[19,20].

 This study confirmed that ligliptin has a certain effect in reducing blood glucose in patients with T2DM, which is similar to previous studies, and found that it is superior to gliquidone in improving renal damage and regulating vascular endothelial function in patients.
 H2S, an important indicator of endothelial cell function, has rarely been observed in clinical studies in the past.
 Ligliptin can delay the progression of T2DM with kidney injury to a certain extent, providing clinical benefits.
 A new treatment idea was given in this study, but the follow-up time was short, the number of patients enrolled was small, and there may be measurement errors that have affected the accuracy of the results.
 Therefore, it is necessary to expand the sample size and conduct long-term follow-up studies to confirm our findings.